What is a Charging Order?

 Documentary Stamp Tax Involving Florida Land Trusts Documentary stamp taxes are generally not due when a property is deeded to a trust in which the

-The Fourth District Court of Appeal clarified the operation of Fla.R.Civ.P.
+The Corporate Deposition Rule The Fourth District Court of Appeal clarified the operation of Fla.R.Civ.P.
 1.310(b)(6), which is the rule governing corporate depositions.
-The Court strongly emphasized that the
+The Court

 On November 8, 2016, Florida’s electorate approved Amendment 2, a citizens’ initiative that amended the Florida Constitution to create article X, section 29, titled “Medical